amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 Of the remaining first-person plural suffixes of verb finite forms `ōm`, `ām`, `am`, `em`, it is easy to see that `ām` can be produced from `ǣ` and `am`, `em` from `æ`, which leaves only the process for producing `ōm` to be explained.
-The process of words ending with the nasalised vowel `a` (even non-native, loan-words) being pronounced with the nasalised vowel `o` is already discussed in the [previous research document](../A%20Nose%20for%20Nasalisation.md#the-relationship-between-anusvāra-m-v-o-and-between-n-and-e) on processes related to nasalisation.
+The process of words ending with the nasalised vowel `a` (even non-native, loan-words) being pronounced with the nasalised vowel `o` is already discussed in the [previous research document](../A%20Nose%20for%20Nasalisation.md#the-relationship-between-anusvāra-m-v-o-and-between-n-and-e) on the  processes related to nasalisation.
 For example, `aparaṁ` is often pronounced as `aprom̐` in spoken dialects of Tamil.
 So, `ām` can turn into `ōm` by this natural process in Tamil, which has also been recorded and acknowledged by Caldwell.
 I.e.,